preccrep/hexo-theme-jelly/README.md

 # hexo-theme-jelly

  A wonderful, eye-protected light theme for hexo.
-Adapted from two previous themes, [Yilia](https://github.com/litten/hexo-theme-yilia) and [Smackdown](https://github.com/smackgg/hexo-theme-smackdown), it has made some changes in the UI.
+Adapted from two previous themes, [Yilia](https://github.com/litten/hexo-theme-yilia), it has made some changes in the UI and added some other features.

  ## Installation method